rbaumgarten/xlt-testsuite-documentation/README.md

 # XLT SiteGenesis-Community-TestSuite

-The Xceptance LoadTest (XLT) Script Developer SiteGenesis-Community-TestSuite contains a base test suite for functional test automation and load and performance testing of Demandware based shops systems.
+This is a test suite for XLT to showcase best practises, collected expierences and share our testing knowledge.
-The test object of this test suite for [XLT Script Developer](https://addons.mozilla.org/en-US/firefox/addon/xceptance-script-developer/) is the default demonstration implementation of the shop known as [SiteGenesis](http://www.demandware.com/on/demandware.store/Sites-SiteGenesis-Site).
+The test object is the demo shop Demandware [SiteGenesis](http://www.demandware.com/on/demandware.store/Sites-SiteGenesis-Site) but the underlying concepts are valid for other test objects as well.

 - Name: SiteGenesis-Community-TestSuite
 - Version: to be defined #todo